Striking and Picturesque Delineations of the Grand, Beautiful, Wonderful, and Interesting Scenery Around Loch-Earn: The author

-Beyond what has been stated above, little is known about Angus McDiarmid.
-"R. S. A." says that in 1815 he was introduced to McDiarmid, "a fine athletic young man", enthusiastic but modest.
-McKerracher suggests a birth year around 1770, which does not agree well with "young" in 1815.
-"J. Ss." mentions meeting McDiarmid a few years later and describes him as dressing more poorly than the other ghillies, in a black coat and a hat instead of like them "in the highland fashion" (presumably the Scottish kilt and associated clothing).
+Little is known about Angus McDiarmid, and his existence is disputed.
+"R. S. A." says that he was introduced to McDiarmid in 1815, "a fine athletic young man" who was enthusiastic but modest.
+McKerracher suggests a birth year around 1770, which does not agree well with R. S. A.'s description of McDiarmid as "young" in 1815.
+"J. Ss." mentions meeting McDiarmid a few years later and describes him as dressing more poorly than the other gillies, in a black coat and a hat instead of "in the highland fashion" (presumably the Scottish kilt and associated clothing) like the others.

 The preface assures the reader that visitors to Lochearnhead could confirm McDiarmid's existence and his sole authorship of the book.
-However, an antiquarian notes that although most accept the book as authentic, one may doubt whether McDiarmid existed.
-If he did not, "J. Ss." and "R. S. A." must have joined in the hoax, fifty years later.
+However, an antiquarian notes that although most accept the book as authentic, doubt whether McDiarmid existed is possible.
+If he did not, "J. Ss." and "R. S. A." would have been either been originators of the hoax or joined in it.